 Seagrass assemblages were determined according to species composition within a meadow.
 A standard nomenclature system based on Carter and Rasheed (2016) was to assign the community types to each of the sampling sites (Table 2.1).
 Assemblages correspond with percent composition that each seagrass contributes to the meadow.
-Seagrass meadow landscape category (Table 2.2) is a method established by James Cook University (see Carter et. al. 2015) for long-term monitoring of seagrass meadows over a large area.
+Seagrass meadow landscape category (Table 2.2) is a method established by James Cook University (see Carter et al. 2015) for long-term monitoring of seagrass meadows over a large area.
 Nomenclature from Carter et. al. (2015) has been adopted, however in many instances' seagrass patches have been mapped at a scale of metres based on the field validation and high-resolution aerial imagery.
 Therefore, for the present survey some areas of "patchy" cover have been mapped as smaller isolated or aggregated patches with dense or continuous cover, as opposed to broader meadows with aggregated or isolated patches within the meadow boundaries.
+A chi-square test of independence will be performed to examine the relation between seagrass detections at each location.